Skrylar/ImpromptuModular/README.md

 * **CV IN and CV2 IN**: These inputs can be used for programming the sequencer from external sources.
 When a trigger is sent to the WRITE input, the states of the inputs is witten into the sequencer at the current step/sequence.
 Unconnected inputs are ignored.
 When planning a project, all sequences that are to hold chords must have same sequence numbers across all tracks.
 AUTOSTEP automatically moves to the next step in the sequence when a write occurs.

 * **CLK RES / DELAY**: Settings for clock resolution and clock delay.
 The clock resolution funtions similarly to that of the [PhraseSequencers](#advanced-gate-mode-ps).
-Clock delay is used to delay the clock of (TODO check clock delay for 1ms trigger gate type)
-(TODO check idea to remove run switch and input)
+Clock delay is used to delay the clock of a track by a given number of clock pulses (0 to 99).
+When clock resolutions greater than one are used, the clock can be delayed by fractions of a step.
+For example, with a clock resolution of 4 and a clock delay of 1, a track will be delayed by one quarter of a step.

 ([Back to module list](#modules))